 A Campus in Transition—and on the Rise

 Many of our students transition from dual-language elementary schools into English-only testing environments.
-Dobie has a 55% mobility rate, with over 250 new students arriving mid-year.
+Dobie has an extremely high mobility rate, with over 250 new students arriving mid-year.
 Still, this year brought more consistent leadership and shared vision than we've seen in years.
 Progress is happening—but it takes time.

 We are a community.
 We are educators, parents, students, and neighbors.
 Closing Dobie won’t fix inequities — it will deepen them.
 Our students deserve investment, not abandonment.